rl1987/trickster.dev/tricksterblog/content/post/sending-mass-dms-on-reddit-through-api.md

 )
 ```

-However this entails hardcoding credentials into the Python script, which is generally a bad practice.
+However, this entails hardcoding credentials into the Python script, which is generally a bad practice.
 We want to have a separate
 configuration file for credentials that the code would read.
-PRAW let's us have a praw.ini file that can have contents like the
+PRAW can read a praw.ini file with contents like the
 following:

 ```